AlexPoltak/vrs_cvicenie_3/README.md

   bool Project::setCoreConfigurationFromCalibrationFile(const char *filename)
 ```
 6. Preparing needed structure that holds all lidar and camera devices info:
-  It is used after setting of the calibration file
+  It is used after setting the calibration file

 ```js
 void Project::initDevices()